mindboard/wikipedia-entity-vectors-reader/README.md

 Before use this tool, you should download [Wikipedia Entity Vectors release data](https://github.com/singletongue/WikiEntVec/releases) such as jawiki.word\_vectors.100d.txt.gz and copy into this project home directory.

-And then do gradle command below:
+And then do gradle command as follows:

 ```
 ./gradlew -Pargs="jawiki.word_vectors.100d.txt.gz スターバックス"
 ```

-As a result:
+Result:

 ```
 > Task :run